pythonitalia/pycon/frontend/README.md

 ## Install and run frontend

-To install the frontend dependencies make you sure you have yarn installed, then run the following commands in the frontend directory:
+To install the frontend dependencies make you sure you have yarn installed, then run the following command in the root directory:

-    yarn install
+    invoke setup-frontend

 This will install all the dependencies (including dev ones).

 Currenly you need to have the backend running to start the frontend, we will change this in future, but for now make sure you follow the [backend README](../backend/README.md) to set it up.

-To run the development command use:
+To run the development server use:

-    yarn start
+    invoke run-frontend

 This will start the Gatsby server and fetch the data from the backend, when the data fetching is done you should be able to go to